Live Hospital Emergency Department Wait Times Across Australia

 Frequently asked questions

-Wait times are sourced directly from state health department data and updated throughout the day.
-They are indicative and reflect the number of patients waiting at the time of the last update.
+Wait times come directly from official sources, state health departments for public hospitals, and Healthscope for the private hospital EDs we list, and are refreshed throughout the day.
+They are indicative and reflect the patients waiting at the time of the last update.
 Your actual wait may vary depending on the severity of your condition and new arrivals.

 For non-emergency conditions like prescriptions, medical certificates, referrals, and minor illnesses, yes.
 A bulk billed telehealth consultation with a GP can handle these in minutes, with no out-of-pocket cost for eligible Medicare patients.